 - pay for an item with a credit card that has price protection;

-- track the price change (only Citi has the service that tracks the price of the registered item for you, in all other cases price protection is not automatic and you need to do all tracking and paperwork yourself);
+- track the price change (price protection is not automatic and you need to do all tracking and paperwork yourself);

 - file a claim within the allotted time period and provide all information required.

 Price protection can save you hundreds of dollars per year depending on the coverage and purchases.
-Look at your credit card benefits to see what you are covered for and if price protection is included.
+Review your credit card benefits to see what you are covered for and if price protection is included.
 If not, you may want your new credit card to have this benefit.